DELTA BANK HISTORY

 This history would not be complete without remembering with great respect those men who helped build this company but are no longer with us today.
-Robert Lehmann, Richard A. Campbell, Sr., C. J. “Brer” Schiele, Purser Raborn, Buford Perry, Dr. Claude Current, John Terral, Cliff Merritt, Jack McLemore, Sr., and Paul Marsh all served our organization faithfully and with great pride before their deaths.
+Robert Lehmann, Richard A. Campbell, Sr., C. J. “Brer” Schiele, Purser Raborn, Buford Perry, Dr. Claude Current, John Terral, Cliff Merritt, Jack McLemore, Sr., Paul Marsh and Leo Young all served our organization faithfully and with great pride before their deaths.
 We miss them all greatly.

 We are also extremely fortunate to have had a number of directors retire in service.
 Today, Dr. Gerald DeLaune Jr, Amos K. “Major” Amacker, Thomas Terral and Phillip Brown all remain very interested in the affairs of the bank.
 We are a better place because of their service.

 Our current board of directors is a cross-section of shareholders and influential members of the communities we serve.
 We are in their debt every day for their wisdom and guidance.
 Our current board is comprised of the following individuals: Brian D. Campbell, Chairman, Don W. Ater, Bob D. Flurry, Jimmy R. Smith, Brian Douglas Campbell Jr, Steve Whittington, Clint Vegas, Bryant Hammett, Michael M. Rabb, Ted Oliver, John David Frith, Brannon Arthur, Neal Condrey and Darryl Ellerbee.